DreaminDani/desandoval-blog/content/posts/2023-12-13_Bookmark-Beat-EP18.md

 }
 </style>

 Welcome back to the Bookmark Beat 🥁 Your ~~weekly~~ ~~monthly~~ quarterly breakdown of all the things around the web I found interesting.
 In case you forgot about this newsletter (I know, it's been a while), I'm Dani - Designer at Stemma (now a part of Teradata) 👋 I usually write about design, games, space and music.
+All opinions are my own and don’t represent my employer, etc. etc.

 If you're new to the beat, you can always check out [the archive](/posts).
 Most of the links I share stay fresh for a long time and are relevant months (and possibly years?) later.
 So head back there, if you end up liking this one!